brian-cooney/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/nikhilvijayan/) | [Blog](https://medium.com/@nkhilv/) | [Portfolio](http://www.nikhilvijayan.com)

 I'm a full-stack developer looking to work for an organisation where I can make a meaningful contribution.
-I'm a fast learner, and I'm willing and enthusiastic to learn new technologies and skills.
-I work best in an environment that fosters learning and growth in the face of change.
+I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.
+I work best in an environment that fosters learning and growth and I'd love to hear from employers who pride themselves on it.

 I have always enjoyed making and creating things.
-I am most passionate about working on things that interacts with the world, and improves lives even in a small way.
-A simple app I designed currently has 300+ active users, and I find that this connection is deeply satisfying.
+I would ideally like to work on things that interact with the real world in some way.
+A simple app I designed currently has 300+ active users, and I find that making something that solves a small problem for even a small number of people is deeply satisfying.

 I have wanted to become a developer for the past 7+ years, however I wasn't able to due to certain visa restrictions.
 As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a better software developer.